VLAN Practice Lab Setup in Packet Tracer

 Start Packet Tracer.
 The following image shows Packet Tracer's interface.

 Drag a router to the workspace.
-We need a router to provide inter-VLAN connectivity.
-All routers provide this facility.
+You need it to provide inter-VLAN connectivity.
 You can choose any router.
-I chose an 1841 router.

 Drag and add three switches to the workspace.
-We will configure VLANs on these switches.
-Although you need only one switch to configure and test the basic features of VLANs, three switches allow us to configure and test extended features of VLANs.
+You will configure VLANs on these switches.
+Although you need only one switch to configure and test the basic features of VLANs, three switches allow you to configure and test the extended features of VLANs.

 Drag and add six PCs to the workspace.
-We will connect two PCs to each switch.
-As we know, a VLAN is a logical group of devices.
-We can add any device connected to the switch to any VLAN.
-For example, we can create two VLANs.
-We can keep three PCs in each VLAN, one from each switch.
+You will connect two PCs to each switch.
+A VLAN is a logical group of devices.
+You can add any device connected to the switch to any VLAN.
+For example, you can create two VLANs and keep three PCs in each VLAN, one from each switch.

 Connect S1's GigabitEthernet0/2 to S2's GigabitEthernet0/2 and S2's GigabitEthernet0/1 to S3's GigabitEthernet0/1.